-This document presents how you can change and extend the LiveChat App and its interface, so it is personalized and follow your needs.
+This document presents how you can change and extend the LiveChat or HelpDesk App and its interface so it is personalized and follows your needs.
 You can do it by configuring your app to be displayed in one of the available App locations described below.

-Your app can extend several areas of the LiveChat Agent App interface:
+Your app can extend several areas of the LiveChat Agent App or HelpDesk App interfaces:

 - the Details section, by adding a new tab with your web content or a new widget in the default Customer Details tab